faisalcse1/faisalcse1/README.md

 # Welcome to my GitHub Profile

 Innovaive tech professional with 5 years of experience working as a Software Enginner.
 Capable of working wiht a variety of technology and software solutions and managing databases.
 Extensive expertise in on-prem server and AWS/ Oracle colud server for application deployment.
+I love to learn new teachnology and tech people throgh my [Programming Palli](https://www.youtube.com/programmingpalli) youtube channel.

 ## Vendor Certifications